larapriscillaanderson/LeetCode/June_2025_Programming_Progress_Entries/June_1_2025/June_1_2025_Entry.md

 ## 🧠 Learning Objectives
 **Today’s Goal**:
-- Learn about the MAE formula.
+- Learn about the different kinds of norms.
 - Add relevant insights to personal knowledge base.

 ---